 Only the minimum amount of personal data necessary to provide the service should be collected.

-Children and parents should be able to access or move their data.
+Children and parents should be able to access or move their data under UK GDPR Article 20.

-It should be easy to delete accounts and associated data.
+It should be easy to delete accounts and associated data under UK GDPR Article 17 (right to erasure).